-- (ii) National Leak Prevention Association, Standard 631, "Spill Prevention, Minimum 10 Year Life Extension of Existing Steel Underground Tanks by Lining without the Addition of Cathodic Protection"; - (iii) National Association of Corrosion Engineers, Recommended Practice 0285, "Control of External Corrosion on Metallic Buried, Partially Buried, or Submerged Liquid Storage Systems"; - (iv) American Petroleum Institute, Recommended Practice 1632, "Cathodic Protection of Underground Petroleum Storage Tanks and Piping Systems"; or - (v) Steel Tank Institute, Publication F894-91, "Specifications for External Corrosion Protection FRP Composite Underground Steel Storage Tanks." - (c) Corrosion protection of metal piping.
+- (i) American Petroleum Institute, Standard 1631, "Recommended Practice for the Interior Lining of Existing Steel Underground Storage Tanks"; - (ii) National Leak Prevention Association, Standard 631, "Spill Prevention, Minimum 10 Year Life Extension of Existing Steel Underground Tanks by Lining without the Addition of Cathodic Protection"; - (iii) National Association of Corrosion Engineers, Recommended Practice 0285, "Control of External Corrosion on Metallic Buried, Partially Buried, or Submerged Liquid Storage Systems"; - (iv) American Petroleum Institute, Recommended Practice 1632, "Cathodic Protection of Underground Petroleum Storage Tanks and Piping Systems;"; or - (v) Steel Tank Institute, Publication F894-91, "Specifications for External Corrosion Protection FRP Composite Underground Steel Storage Tanks." - (c) Corrosion protection of metal piping.
 Metal piping routinely containing regulated substances and in contact with the ground must be cathodically protected in accordance with a code of practice and meet the requirements of WAC 173-360A-0310(3)(b)(ii) and (iii).
 The codes of practice listed in WAC 173-360A-0310(2)(a)(iv) may be used to meet this requirement. - (d) Secondary containment of tanks and piping.
-Tanks and piping that are part of a hazardous substance UST system must meet the secondary containment requirements in WAC 173-360A-0310(4) and (5).
-185 - (e) Spill and overfill prevention equipment.
+Tanks and piping that are part of a hazardous substance UST system must meet the secondary containment requirements of war was used to be us - (e) Spill and overfill prevention equipment.
 UST systems filled by transfers of more than twenty-five gallons at one time must meet the spill and overfill prevention requirements in WAC 173-360A-0310(7) and (8). - (f) Release detection equipment.
 Release detection equipment must meet the performance standards in Part 6 of this chapter.
 186 - (g) Compatibility.
 UST systems must meet the compatibility requirements in WAC 173-360A-0350.
 187

-185 Incorporated secondary containment requirements for existing hazardous substances UST systems from WAC 173-360-340(1) of the repealed rule.
+185 Incorporated secondary containment requirements for existing hazardous substances UST systems from WAC 173-360-340(1) of the current rule.